Welcome to SUMS!

 Suntree United Methodist School’s philosophy is, each child is a unique gift from God and will be accepted for who he or she is.
 The children will be respected and loved while in our care.
 Each child will have the opportunity to build positive learning experiences, grow in self-concept and self-esteem, and to gain abilities in problem solving.
 The children will also learn to grow in the spiritual, social, physical, mental and emotional areas.

 Below you will see the classes offered here at SUMS.
-For more information about classes, days, times and tuition rates please read our student handbook found here and in the registration section of this website.
+For more information about classes, days, times, and tuition rates please read our student handbook found here and in the registration section of this website.
 We offer tours of our facility Monday – Friday.
-We recommend coming in between 9:30 & 11:30 due to arrival and dismissal.
+We recommend coming between 9:30 & 11:30 due to arrival and dismissal.